Clyde F.C.

-The team are currently managed by Jim Duffy who was appointed in November 2022.
+The club have been managed by Darren Young since October 2024.

 History

 1877–1898

 The Clyde Football Club was founded and played on the banks of the River Clyde at Barrowfield.
 Documentary evidence from the SFA and indeed match reports in the Glasgow press clearly show it all began in 1877, and the thread continues unbroken to this day.
 This is how the SFA recorded Clyde's origins:

 Sitting on the edge of Bridgeton, Barrowfield Park lay in a triangle of land enclosed by Carstairs Street, Colvend Street and the river Clyde.
 The area was an intense mix of chemical, engineering and textile work with a high population density to provide the labour.
 Although no stadium photographs have emerged, it appears the ground consisted of a grandstand running north–south, a pavilion and tennis courts at the southern end and a bicycle track surrounding the pitch.

 Today this area is dotted with industrial units, but also contains a large grassed area, so it may be possible to stand upon a corner of the original Barrowfield pitch.
 Barrowfield got initially shared with a short-lived team called Albatross.

 The club founded then has no resemblance to a modern professional football club.
 Clyde F.C. was a private members club more akin to a present-day golf or bowling club.
 Clyde's Secretary, John Graham, was also a noted rower and it seems the club had other sporting and cultural activities besides football.

 The first mention of Clyde was in Monday's Evening Times of 17 September 1877:

 Although most fixtures were informal, the Scottish Cup had existed since 1873.
 Soon there would also be the Glasgow Merchants Charity Cup and the Glasgow Cup which in their time were hotly contested major competitions.
-Clyde entered the 1st Round of the Scottish Cup on 29 September 1877 along with one hundred and one other teams.
+Clyde entered the 1st round of the Scottish Cup on 29 September 1877 along with one hundred and one other teams.
 Third Lanark were the visitors once again, and triumphed 1–0.